mahavedalla/mahavedalla/docs/questions/dhamma/What are the four summaries of the Dhamma 1d8e99d091128197a45af2da504b80f6.md

-# What are the four summaries of the Dhamma?
+Question: What are the four summaries of the Dhamma?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: MN 82